 The degree course is structured everywhere in the same way.
 It is more about craftsmanship than medical studies, as students practice with models right from the start and shape crowns or prostheses, for example.
 Until the first state exam (formerly: preliminary medical examination), dental and human physicians often study together in the lecture theatre and read up on science.
 In addition, dental students take courses in dental technology, prophylaxis and prevention.
 The fifth and sixth semesters are called "phantom years" because students practice preparing teeth and placing fillings on "phantom heads" - heads made of plastic.
 It ends with the second state examination.
 From the seventh semester onwards, the main focus is on treating patients.
 In addition, there are other dental and also medical subjects such as pathology or emergency medicine.
 After the tenth semester, the third state examination follows, in which knowledge of pharmacology and microbiology, for example, is required in addition to patient treatment.
 You are then allowed to work as a dentist.
 In order to be able to settle the costs with the health insurance companies, you must train for two years to become a contract dentist.
 If you want to become an orthodontist or an oral surgeon, you will complete a specialist training course.
 "More and more dentists are working on staff in group practices or care centrers, so there's more teamwork and more opportunities to work part-time," Jäger says.

 Typical questions raised within the subject

-- What role do bacteria play in the development of tooth decay?
+- What role do bacteria play in causing tooth decay or inflammation?